-Funerals can be emotionally exhausting, and many people feel overwhelmed at the prospect of having to write individual thank you notes to everyone who sent flowers.
+Funerals can be emotionally exhausting, and many people feel overwhelmed at the prospect of having to write individual thank you notes for all the funeral flowers.
 A little practical advice can help you write heartfelt words to express your gratitude.

 Your relationship with the giver(s) of the flowers will determine the overall tone of your message.
 Regardless of whom you're thanking, try to make the note personal to them so they know you truly noticed their thoughtfulness.

 Sample One - Personal Funeral Flower Thank You